-After the latest series of Game of Thrones there has been a lot of debate about sexual violence in the media.
-The Metamorphoses shows us that graphic violence, particularly against women, has been a part of popular culture for a very long time.
-This is perhaps the most explicit story of Ovid’s epic.
-The tyrant Tereus has married Procne, the daughter of the King of Athens, and after five years away from home Procne asks her husband to bring her sister Philomena over for a visit.
+The myth is an extremely violent one.
+The tyrant Tereus has married Procne, the daughter of the King of Athens, and after five years away from home Procne asks her husband to accompany her sister Philomena as she travels over for a visit.
 However when Tereus sees Philomena he is maddened by his desire for her.
 He kidnaps her and rapes her, and when she threatens to reveal his crime he cuts out her tongue.
 He then keeps her hidden away in a forest and pretends that she has been killed.
-Philomena however weaves her story and through a servant manages to send the message to her sister.
-On receiving her sister’s weave Procne rescues Philomela and plots a terrible revenge: she murders her own son and feeds him to Tereus hidden in his dinner.
+Philomena however weaves a record of what has happened to her, and through a servant manages to send this message to her sister.
+Procne rescues Philomela and plots a terrible revenge: she murders her own son and feeds him to an unwitting Tereus.

-The rape is described in a truly horrific way, and the portrayal of Philomena is desperate:
+The rape and mutilation of Procne is described in a truly horrific way:

 The poor child trembled as a frightened lamb,

 of a gaunt wolf, dreads every moving twig.

 that dreads the ravening talons of a hawk